Perhaps the most underutilized tool in wellness is light therapy.

 A quick online search for light therapy will serve back plenty of results: ranging from bright light therapy for SAD to infrared light therapy.
 While we love infrared (that's why we still sell incandescent light bulbs!), this post is all about using full spectrum bright light therapy, as used for SAD or as an extra dose of sunshine.

-What is bright light therapy?
+What is full spectrum light therapy?

 As mentioned above, full spectrum light therapy uses specialized bright, artificial lighting to treat SAD or to provide a daily dose of sunshine for those who don't spend enough time outside under natural sunlight.